MaxDauber/tiny-aes/README.md

 # tiny-aes
-small implementation of the AES algorithm in C for DD2520 Applied Cryptography at KTH
+Small and quick implementation of the AES algorithm in C for DD2520 Applied Cryptography at KTH

+Official NIST Standard for implementation can be found [here](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf)